 Marks: 200 | Duration: Two hours | NOT Counted for Mains Selection but 33% Marks Needed for Qualifying

-The UPSC Mains Exam is a crucial part of the Civil Services Exam because every mark scored in this stage counts for the selection process.
-The UPSC Mains Syllabus is designed in a way that helps in assessing the academic talent of the individual in form of her ability to apply and present her knowledge.
-Rather than memorisation and regurgitation (aka ratta-fication) the exam is designed to analyse overall understanding of the subject and depth of intellect.
+The UPSC Mains Exam is a crucial part of the Civil Services Exam as every mark scored in this stage counts in the selection process.
+The UPSC Mains Syllabus is designed in a way that helps in assessing the academic talent of the individual in the form of his/her ability to apply and present his/her knowledge.
+Rather than memorisation and rote learning, the exam is designed to analyse the overall understanding of the subject and depth of intellect.

-It consists of 9 subjective type papers, out of which 2 are qualifying papers carrying 300 marks and remaining are 250 marks each (total of 1750 marks).
-Only the marks obtained by the candidates for the Paper-I-VII will be counted for merit ranking.
+It consists of 9 subjective papers, out of which two papers are qualifying, carrying 300 marks each.
+The remaining 7 papers include: Essay Paper, GS Paper I-IV and Optional Paper I-II.
+Each paper carries 250 marks (total of 1750 marks).
+Only the marks obtained by the candidates in these 7 papers are counted in the final merit.

-The scope of the syllabus for optional subject papers (Paper VI and Paper VII) for the examination is broadly of the honours degree level i.e. a level higher than the bachelors' degree and lower than the masters' degree.
+The scope of the syllabus for optional subject papers (Paper VI and Paper VII) for the examination is broadly of the honours degree level.
 In the case of Engineering, Medical Science and law, the level corresponds to the bachelors' degree.
-A candidate can select any Optional from the list of following subjects including Language/Literature.
-The candidate is not required to be a graduate in that language’s literature.
+A candidate can select any optional subject from the list of following subjects including Language/Literature.

-The candidates successfully qualifying the UPSC Mains Exam are then moved to the final phase of the process i.e. Personality Test or Interview carrying 275 marks.
-The test is conducted by the Board of competent that checks the personal aptness of the appearing candidate.
-The performance of the each candidate is evaluated on the basis of mental alertness, judgement, leadership skills, etc.
+The candidates who successfully qualify the UPSC Mains Exam are called for the final phase of the process, i.e. Personality Test (Interview) carrying 275 marks.
+The test is conducted by a board of competent evaluators who check the suitability of the appearing candidate.

-Lastly, the final merit list is issued on the basis of the marks scored by the qualifying candidates and the list is published in the leading newspapers to notify the successful candidates.
+Lastly, the final merit list is issued on the basis of the cumulative marks scored by the candidates in Mains Exam and Personality Test.
+The merit list is published on the website of Union Public Service Commission as well as in the leading newspapers.